kubernetes-sigs/gateway-api/site-src/index.md

 flexible in supporting various protocols (like HTTP and gRPC) and various backend targets (like Kubernetes Services, storage buckets, or functions).
-- **Service mesh support** with the GAMMA initiative - The Gateway API supports associating routing resources with Service resources, to configure service meshes as well as ingress controllers.
+- Experimental **Service mesh support** with the [GAMMA initiative][gamma] - The Gateway API supports associating routing resources with Service resources, to configure service meshes as well as ingress controllers.

 ## Why does a role-oriented API matter?